 The Ruby Slipper Cafe (2802 Magazine Street)

-This locally owned mini-chain is a must-go for heaping Southern staples like eggs cochon, croque madame, and Creole reuben.
-It’s got its award-winning formula down with generous portions, killer cocktails, upbeat and quick service, and the downhome vibe.
+This locally owned mini-chain is a must-go for heaping Southern staples like eggs cochon, shrimp and grits, and bacon praline pancakes.
+It’s got its award-winning formula down with generous portions, killer cocktails, upbeat and quick service, and a down-home vibe.
 Even if there’s a wait, it will be worth it.

 Ancora (4508 Freret Street)